anebz/cloud/Accreditations/aws_developer_associate.md

   - The user authenticates first with the Web ID provider and receives an authentication token, which is exchanged for tmp AWS credentials allowing them to assume an IAM role.
 * Cognito **Sync**: cross device data sync without requiring your own backend
 * Cognito **streams**: control and insight into the data stored in Cognito.
 You can configure a kinesis stream to receive events as data is updated and synchronized.
 Cognito can push each dataset change to a Kinesis stream in real-time
+* For MFA within Cognito, use Google Authenticator, or SMS text message with MFA code.
+Cognito Identity pool and SES not supported

 ### STS